r4victor/tenthousandmeters/content/blog/python_bts_06.md

 From the programmer's perspective, it's easier to define a class in Python than a type in C. This is because CPython does a lot of things behind the scenes when it creates a class.
 Let's see what's involved in this process.

-If we wouldn't know where to start, we could apply the familiar method
+If we wouldn't know where to start, we could apply the familiar method:

 &nbsp;1\.
 Define a simple class
 ```python